Unfortunately, there are hundreds of different opinions regarding what is best for you and your muscle building dreams.

 - Standing calf raise

-They will help to boost your core strength and give you the basic structure that allows you to do heavier lifting.
+It is important to note that bodyweight exercises are great for weight loss and management.
+They will help boost your core strength and give you the basic structure to do the heavier lifting.

 Important Tips to Shape Your Body

-This will give one set of muscles time to rest, while the others have the opportunity to grow.
+Ensure you target your upper body one day and your lower body the next.
+This will give one set of muscles time to rest while the others have the opportunity to grow.

-By doing high resistance workouts on your legs you’ll be able to boost their size and your production of growth hormone, which will aid all of your body in becoming bigger and stronger.
+And, yes, that includes leg exercises.
+The legs actually contain some of the largest muscles in your body.
+By doing high-resistance workouts on your legs, you’ll be able to boost their size and your growth hormone production, which will aid your body in becoming bigger and stronger.

+While doing exercises, it is important to remember that your triceps also need to be developed.
+Large triceps really enhance your strength and the appearance of your biceps.
 Try doing some tricep dips or overhead tricep extensions.
-These will cause your triceps to grow, creating a bulge at the back of your arm which is essential to good definition of your new body.
+These will cause your triceps to grow, creating a bulge at the back of your arm, essential to a good definition of your new body.

-You’ve seen the exercises, now it’s time to put it all together and start building muscles:
+You’ve seen the exercises; now it’s time to put it all together and start building muscles:

-Day 1 Upper Body
+Day 1: Upper Body

-Focus on your upper body by completing the following muscle building exercises:
+Focus on your upper body by completing the following muscle-building exercises:

 - Weighted Squats – 3 sets of 6-8 reps